chtzvt/cbat-vm-rb/instruction_set.md

 | `.labels` | Program file label table | Yes |
 | `.instrs` | Instructions | No |

+### Comments

+Comments are denoted by a `;` character.
+Comments must be placed on their own line and may appear anywhere in the file.

 ### `.global` Section

 | Key | Description | Optional |